Why Does Being Cloud-Native Matter?

 But what do those terms mean and how can they help companies create maintainable and secure applications?
 We’ll dig into those below, as well as how Docker and Kubernetes come into the picture.

-Being ‘Cloud-Native’ actually refers to how your application is built and run, rather than where it is run – a common misconception.
-Before getting any further, we put together a quick assessment to help you get an idea of where your organization is in its journey to becoming more cloud-native:
+Being 'Cloud-Native' actually refers to how your application is built and run, rather than where it is run - a common misconception.
+Before getting any further, we put together a quick assessment to help you get an idea of where your organisation is in its journey to becoming more cloud-native:

 Take the Cloud-Native Maturity Assessment